LloydYCHuang/Webpage/cv.md

 **Hsin Tian Kong Long-term Scholarship**
 *1500 USD each semester (July 2019 – June 2022)*
--	Acquired financial support from the Cultural and Educational Foundation of the largest religious group in Taiwan
+-	Acquired financial support from one of the most famous charity groups in Taiwan
+-	Long-term mentorship program for young scientists

 ## Conference experience
 **22<sup>nd</sup> World Congress of Soil Science**